 Calls for police or security service are answered by our dispatch office, which is always staffed and ready to respond to requests for help or service.
-Immediate police or security response is available by calling the main dispatch number, (801) 585-COPS (2677).
-In an emergency, call 911 (9-911 from a campus phone).
+Immediate police or security response is available by calling the main dispatch number, 801-585-COPS (2677).
+In an emergency, call 911.

 We offer a variety of programs and information to help the university community deal with public safety issues.
 If you would like a presentation on any safety or security related topic, please call Sgt.
-Garth Smith at (801) 585-1194 or email at garth.smith@dps. utah.edu.
+Ryan Speers at 801-585-1156 or email at ryan.speers@dps. utah.edu.

-Additional valuable safety and emergency information may be found at ehs.utah. edu/ and at emergencymanagement.utah.edu/.
+Additional valuable safety and emergency information may be found at oehs.utah. edu and at emergencymanagement.utah.edu.